Jan 21, 2022

 A lot of people end up choosing Shopify, because it seems easier.
 But, this isn’t always the best approach to take, here’s why:

-When you choose Shopify you’re limiting the potential of your store.
+When you’re setting up a shop with Shopify you’re limiting the potential of your store.
 First off, your design options are limited, and your theme choice is by no means as expansive as WordPress.
 Plus, with its pricing model, you’re paying a lot for a platform that you never quite have complete control over.
 If you ever want to leave Shopify you basically have to start over from scratch.

 Both platforms offer incredible support you can lean on.
 But, at the end of the day, you want a platform that gives you complete control over your site, coupled with the ability to scale it as you see fit.